Shulamit Ran

 Shulamit Ran (שולמית רן; born October 21, 1949, in Tel Aviv, Israel) is an Israeli-American composer.
 She moved from Israel to New York City at 14, as a scholarship student at the Mannes College of Music.
 Her Symphony (1990) won her the Pulitzer Prize for Music.
-In this regard, she was the second woman to win the Pulitzer Prize for Music, the first being Ellen Taaffe Zwilich in 1983.
+She was the second woman to win the Pulitzer Prize for Music, the first being Ellen Taaffe Zwilich in 1983.
 Ran was a professor of music composition at the University of Chicago from 1973 to 2015.
 She has performed as a pianist in Israel, Europe and the U.S., and her compositional works have been performed worldwide by a wide array of orchestras and chamber groups.

 Biography

 Early life

-Born in Israel in 1949, Shulamit Ran began composing songs to Hebrew poetry at the age of seven.
+Born in Israel in 1949, Ran began composing songs to Hebrew poetry at the age of seven.
 By the age of nine, she was studying composition with some of Israel's top composers, most notably Alexander Boskovich and Paul Ben-Haim.
 As a child, Jewish cantoral music played on the radio by her father had a huge impact on Ran.
-This is apparent in her opera Between Two Worlds-The Dybbuk.
+This is apparent in her opera Between Two Worlds – The Dybbuk.

 She was able to continue her composition studies into her adult years with scholarships from Mannes College of Music in New York and the American Israel Cultural Foundation.
 In addition to piano, she studied composition with Norman Dello Joio and Ralph Shapey.
 While in the United States, studied piano with Nadia Reisenberg and Dorothy Taubman.
 During her time in the US, Shapey and composer Elliott Carter helped shape Ran's compositional voice, which was constantly changing.

 Academic career

 After studying with Shapey, he invited Ran to follow in his path of music education.
-In 1973, at the age of 26, Shulamit Ran joined the faculty at University of Chicago, where she eventually was named the Andrew MacLeish Distinguished Service Professor in the Department of Music, she also became the artistic director of Contempo (formerly the Contemporary Chamber Players).
+In 1973, at the age of 26, Ran joined the faculty at University of Chicago, where she eventually was named the Andrew MacLeish Distinguished Service Professor in the Department of Music, she also became the artistic director of Contempo (formerly the Contemporary Chamber Players).
 Ran, whose students included Melinda Wagner, Suzanne Sorkin, Matt Malsky, Jonathan Elliott and Jorge Liderman, retired from her position at the University of Chicago in June 2015.
 She also became a member of the American Academy of Arts and Letters, and the American Academy of Arts and Sciences.

 About her works

 Commissioned

-Shulamit Ran's piece "Legends" was commissioned for the centennials of the Chicago Symphony Orchestra and University of Chicago.
+Ran's piece Legends was commissioned for the centennials of the Chicago Symphony Orchestra and University of Chicago.